sysint64/serdes_json/serdes_json/README.md

 # serdes_json

-serdes_json - is a simple and clean serializer and deserializer.
+serdes_json - is a simple and clean json serializer and deserializer.
 To create serializable model just describe your model, add `Scheme` suffix to the end of class name, and annotate with `@SerdesJson`.
 That's it!

 ### NOTE

 This package is used only as a data holder and validation unit.
 You can't add additional methods to a model, at least for now.
-If you need a more flexible library, you can use [https://github.com/google/json_serializable.dart](json_serializable).
+If you need a more flexible library, you can use [json_serializable](https://github.com/google/json_serializable.dart).

 ## Install